cncf/students/README.md

 * Our mission is to cultivate an inclusive environment that fosters collaboration, innovation, and the advancement of cloud-native computing, regardless of students' backgrounds.
 * We not only inspire and empower the next generation of cloud-native leaders but also foster a supportive community that encourages the growth and retention of contributors.
 * Through the power of open-source, we strive to drive the adoption and growth of cloud-native technologies to make a positive impact on the world.
-* We are dedicated to increasing CNCF project participation in mentorship programs by working closing with the `Mentoring WG` and general contributions to encourage the next generation of leaders in the field.
+* We are dedicated to increasing CNCF project participation in mentorship programs by working closely with the `Mentoring WG` and general contributions to encourage the next generation of leaders in the field.
 * Our goal is to expand participation in the KubeCon student track to provide a platform for students to showcase their ideas and connect with industry professionals.
 * We aim to provide a centralized platform that serves as a one-stop-shop for students seeking to get involved in CNCF communities.
 * We plan to establish a mentor-mentee framework that fosters collaboration, communication, and knowledge-sharing among students and industry professionals.